In a country marked by political turmoil, HI strives to ensure that children with disabilities have access to education.

-Handicap International has been working in Guinea-Bissau since 2000.
-The first projects were in the fields of functional rehabilitation, the economic inclusion of people with disabilities and the campaign against landmines and explosive remnants of war.
-Handicap International suspended its operations in the country from 2008 - 2014, due to the political unrest and security risks.
+HI has been working in Guinea-Bissau since 2000.
+The first activities were carried out in the field of functional rehabilitation, the economic inclusion of people with disabilities and the campaign against mines and explosive remnants of war.
+HI suspended its operations in the country from 2008 - 2014, due to the political unrest and security risks.

-Guinea Bissau is one of the poorest countries in the world.
-Affected by chronic instability, the country has undergone a series of coups over the last twenty years.
+Guinea-Bissau is one of the poorest countries in the world.
+Affected by chronic instability, there have been a series of coup d'états in the country over the last twenty years.